 Regarding other subjects, see the Dovetail Your Tasks section below.

 Homeschool planning and curriculum guides

-Gaining confidence to teach your own children relies on having a plan so you don’t get sidetracked by distractions.
-We have guides for each grade level.
+Gaining confidence to teach your own children relies on having a plan so you don’t get side tracked by distractions.
+We have planning guides for each grade level.
 However, don’t be stressed too much about dividing your kids into individual learning plans – these are just guides!
 A good way to save time is by learning together and include as many of your kids into one activity as you can.
 More on dovetailing your tasks below.

 Dovetail your subjects

 English – When you’re at home, you can teach multiple subjects all at once, especially English.
 Read our article on how to use copywork to teach your child.
 Copywork passages give you the opportunity to teach spelling, grammar, punctuation and good writing models all in one lesson.
 If you’re not confident in teaching spelling rules or grammar concepts, you could take a look at some of our resources.

 Another idea, if this homeschooling gig is a temporary thing for you, is to have your child write a journal about his homeschooling time.

 Maths – Take time to reinforce concepts and drill times tables and number facts.
 You can read our article on how to help your child learn maths for ideas.
-We have great maths resources for both primary and high school which are suited to a long-term homeschooling situation.
+We have great maths resources for both primary and high school well suited to homeschooling.

 Keeping a nature journal is an easy way to combine science and art and will get you outside.
 The weather is perfect for this at this time of year.
 There are some great resources here at Nature Study Australia.
 We also have a guide on how to do nature study.